-Editor's note: How the aggregation can be done is FFS.
+Note: What information can be provided to the AIoT RAN will be determined during the normative phase together with RAN3.

 2. A Permanent AIoT Device IDis stored in the AIoT Device and the UDM or a Credential Holder's AAA server.

 Editor's note: Whether and how the validation of the Ambient IoT Device ID is done will be concluded by SA WG3.